aczw/sddm-theme-corners/README.md

 - `TimeOpacity`: the opacity of the time text. set to 1 to disable transparency.
 - `TimeFormat`: specify the formatting of the time.

+## license

+this project is licensed under the GPLv3 License.

+## thanks :)

 that's pretty much it.
-I hope you enjoy the theme. feedback is much appreciated :)
+I hope you enjoy the theme. feedback is much appreciated!!